 3. Hire the right team

 One of your top priorities is to hire the right team for your day-to-day operations.
-For instance, if your aspiration is to expand your dental practice, then you should hire experienced dental surgeons or dentists.
+For instance, if your aspiration is to expand your dental practise, then you should hire experienced dental surgeons or dentists.
 Make sure that your dentists are experienced in performing several dental procedures accurately, and look into their credentials (and reviews) before hiring them.
 Make sure that you hire a department head to oversee your residents and nurses and the overall operations of your clinic.

 4. Focus on patient retention

 Retaining patients involves more than providing convenient dental services.
 You should build rapport, discuss interests, and emotionally connect so that they look forward to their next visit.
-When they leave, offer them free goodies and a dental kit that features your practice’s name and logo.
+When they leave, offer them free goodies and a dental kit that features your practise’s name and logo.

 5. Offer flexible financial options

-If your ambition is to run a successful dental practice in your local area, you should offer flexible payment options to your patients.
+If your ambition is to run a successful dental practise in your local area, you should offer flexible payment options to your patients.
 This will enable them to accept more dental care and treatment recommendations from your clinic – improving their health outcomes and increasing the likelihood that they will return.
-Complementing this, your practice should accept dental insurance from a majority of your patients.
+Complementing this, your practise should accept dental insurance from a majority of your patients.
 For those patients who don’t have insurance, you should offer them a convenient way to settle their fees (e.g., in installments).

 6. Use modern dental equipment

-Starting a private dental practice comes with its share of responsibilities and considerations.
+Starting a private dental practise comes with its share of responsibilities and considerations.
 However, an ambitious dentist can follow these steps to open their clinic, grow it over time, and ensure its sustainability.
 In this beginner’s guide, we discussed the common mistakes to avoid prior to opening a dental clinic, as well as the important steps to take to ensure the success and growth of your clinic – for you and your future patients.